qovert/dev_workstation/README.md

 [![Ansible Lint](https://img.shields.io/badge/ansible--lint-production-brightgreen)](https://ansible.readthedocs.io/projects/lint/)
 [![YAML Lint](https://img.shields.io/badge/yaml--lint-passing-brightgreen)](https://yamllint.readthedocs.io/)

 This is a hobby project that I'm using to make my life easier and do weird things with Ansible.
-It may or may not be safe to run, and may or may not do bizarre things to your profile.
+It may or may not be safe to run, and may or may not do bizarre things to your profile/computer.
 Fork, run, enjoy at your own risk!

 A robust, cross-platform Ansible playbook for automated development workstation setup with comprehensive testing, linting, and CI/CD integration.